 Everyone can recover if they want it.
 I WANTED TO BE SOBER MORE THAN I WANTED THE DRINK!
 I had to stay sober at all costs, or I would lose everything I valued, like my life and my children.
 Death was the label on the bottle, and I had to find my way in life without drinking the poison.
 This is MY journey and how I have been able to recover being around alcohol every weekend without romanticizing the drink, the party, the meetup, or the events surrounding alcohol.
 I watch so many people do what I used to do, and it makes me so grateful that I have a solution to my drinking problem—I DON’T DRINK!
 Not everyone is an alcoholic, and many can drink responsibly, but I can’t, so I don’t.
 Period!
 I did not recover on my own because I had help every step of the way.
 I could not have survived my old ways of thinking alone or without guidance.
 I will always stay connected and deeply rooted in my AA life.
 There are SO many that are recovering OUT LOUD that it melts my heart.
 This proves that together anyone can recover and stay sober and clean.
 WE are many, and WE are healthy, and recovery is now my happily-ever-after.
 I am here to tell anyone who struggles with alcohol; there is help.

 “Keep coming back, if works if you work it.” ~AA

-Bottom line, I was destroyed by alcohol since the age of 11.
+The bottom line, I was destroyed by alcohol since the age of 11.
 I recovered one day at a time.
-I needed to work and serving and/or bartending was what I did to earn money.
+I needed to work, and serving and bartending was what I did to earn money.
 My do is NOT my who!
-I needed to work less hours to be with my children.
-I am at peace with who I am and I am in recovery.
-I don’t drink because now I have a reason to live sober, so many reasons actually!
+I needed to work fewer hours to be with my children.
+I am at peace with who I am, and I am in recovery.
+I don’t drink because now I have a reason to live sober, so many reasons!